BlankParenthesis/PxlsNetworking/extensions/users.md

 ## /users
 ### GET
+Information on all users.
+#### Response
-Returns a Paginated List of User objects.
+A Paginated List of User objects.
 #### Errors
 | Response Code | Cause                            |
 |---------------|----------------------------------|